guyoung72/guyoung72/README.md

 My name is Greyson and I'm a recent grad from the University of Illinois (UIUC) studying Econometrics & Quantitative Economics.
 I'm deeply interested in data analytics & business analytics.
 This github contains projects and researches that I've done in the past couple of years.

 I am currently uploading more of my past projects here.
-May take a while.
-Please take a look at my other projects!
+Please take a look at them!
+(Scroll down to see my pineed repos)

 ## Contact Info
 <a href="https://www.linkedin.com/in/greysonkim" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"/></a>